MISP/misp-rfc/misp-core-format/raw.md

 MISP (Malware Information and threat Sharing Platform) instances.
 The JSON format includes the overall structure along with the semantic associated for each respective key.
-The format is described to support other implementations which reuse the format and ensuring an interoperability with existing MISP [@?MISP-P] software and other Threat Intelligence Platform.
+The format is described to support other implementations which reuse the format and ensuring an interoperability with existing MISP [@?MISP-P] software and other Threat Intelligence Platforms.

 {mainmatter}